clearwater-trust/beautiful-jekyll/_posts/2018-07-03-sell-your-home-for-bitcoin.md

 - All oustanding liens and loans will be paid in cash.

 **Assuming you own the home outright.**
 All sales tax will be paid in cash.
-Do you need a broker or a neutral third-party for your home sale in crypto?
+Do you need a broker or neutral third-party for your home sale in crypto?
 [Clearwater-Trust.com](https://clearwater-trust.com)

 The sale will proceed just like a cash payment.
 Title comapny fees will be paid in cash.